THE MAGE TEAM

-*He certainly doesn’t.* When Dagger had told me to pick up final instructions from the helsings caravan in Fairfield Park, he mustn’t have known it was one of the Hawke's.
+He certainly doesn’t.
+When Dagger had told me to pick up final instructions from the helsing caravan in Fairmount Park, he mustn’t have known it was one of the Hawkes’.
 He wouldn’t have stood for that.

 We walked past a group of fiddlers who danced while they played, mixing laughter and banter with their music and song.
 Not far away, a strongman raised a chair in each hand, a giggling schoolgirl strapped into each seat.
 Beyond him, two jugglers tossed bowling pins to each other, with acrobats somersaulting between the path of the pins.
 Teenage helsings moved through the crowd with hats in hand, accepting tips.
 I didn’t notice any others with a green aura, but I knew they would be around.
 Someone had to be training the youngsters I had seen earlier.

-I didn’t get far before he stepped directly across my path.
+I didn’t get far before the man stepped directly across my path.
 “My name is Lighton Hawke,” he said.